Brocier/redux-boilerplate/README.md

-# Josh's adaptation of a Redux Boilerplate
+# Josh's adaptation of a Redux - Express Boilerplate

 Hopefully this will help you as you need it.
 Please let me know if there's anything you found that I missed.